 6. Ganesh Chaturthi

 Another Hindu festival that is celebrated for ten days straight and has immense value in the lives of people living in India is Ganesh Chaturthi, perhaps one of the different festivals in India.
-During the ten days of festivities of this colorful affair in India, huge Ganesh idols are installed in homes and outdoors in public pandals.
+During the ten days of festivities of this colorful affair in India, huge Ganesh idols are established in homes and outdoors in public pandals.

 There are also pujas performed during mornings and evenings until the last day of festivities.

-On the last day of festivities, the whole country prepares for Visarjan (immersion of an idol in a water body).
+On the last day of festivities, the whole country prepares for visarjan (immersion of an idol in a water body).
 The day of visarjan is accompanied by singing, dancing, and so much more.
 In fact, Ganesh Chaturthi is a spectacle that is widely popular in the states of Maharashtra and Andhra Pradesh in India.
 So, why not plan your visit to these states and indulge in the festivities of Ganesh Chaturthi during the time?

-Things To Do - Enjoy singing and dancing, be a part of the cultural activities, experience the visarjan ceremony on the last day
+Things to do - Enjoy singing and dancing, be a part of the cultural activities, experience the visarjan ceremony on the last day

-Where It Is Celebrated - Although celebrated all around the country, the festival of Ganesh Chaturthi is highly popular in the states of Maharashtra and Andhra Pradesh.
+Where it is Celebrated - Although celebrated all around the country, the festival of Ganesh Chaturthi is highly popular in the states of Maharashtra and Andhra Pradesh.

-Significance Of The Festival - Ganesh Chaturthi marks the birthday of Lord Ganesha.
+Significance of the Festival - Ganesh Chaturthi marks the birthday of Lord Ganesha.

 Suggested Read: Beautiful Temples in South India: That Sing the Glory of Sanatana